 - Serve the pork medallions with the veggies and apples and drizzle the wine sauce over top.

-- This is really not as fussy as it looks – I was cleaning up, changing diapers, etc while things were sautéing and searing.
+- This is really not as fussy as it looks – I was cleaning up and doing other things while the ingredients were sautéing and searing.
 And then it was into the oven – and really everything was all in one pan!

 - I used my large electric skillet for sautéing and searing – plenty of room!